chinchalinchin/github-workflows/docs/source/QUICKSTART.md

 git remote remove origin
 git remote add origin <your-project-repository-origin>
 ```

+**TODO**: We are working on a better delivery method for the template source code, rather than manually overriding a git remote.

 ### Github Action

-The _.sample.terraform-actions.yml_ in the [actions-workflows repository](https://github.boozallencsn.com/AutomationLibrary/actions-workflows) has been copied into a new _action.yml_ and placed into the _.github/workflows_ directory of the `terraform-module-template` repository, in order to hook into the **AutomationLibrary**'s _Continuous Integration_ **Terraform** job template.
+The _.github/workflows/.action.yml_ in the `terraform-module-template` repository provides a hook for the **AutomationLibrary**'s _Continuous Integration_ **Terraform** job template.
 This [job](https://docs.github.com/en/actions/using-jobs/using-jobs-in-a-workflow) template uses several reusable workflows; For more information on the individual [Automation-Library workflows](https://docs.github.com/en/actions/using-workflows/about-workflows), see [Catalogue](./CATALOGUE.md).
-In most cases, the specifics of the _.sample.terraform-actions.yml_ can be ignored; only one piece of information needs altered: You will need to update the names of the modules passed into the _Release_ reusable workflow through its `input` variable,
+In most cases, the specifics of the _.action.yml_ can be ignored, as all the work has already been done; only one piece of information needs altered: You will need to update the names of the modules passed into the _Release_ reusable workflow through its `input` variable,

 ![](./assets/module_input.png)